IMD business school for management and leadership courses

 In contrast, when a company gets stuck with a traditional, manual-based approach to running its business, complexity explodes.
 They can’t seem to launch the right thing.
 And any success always seems too small to justify an additional round of funding, since the cost of managing an additional variant in the company’s assortment is too high.
 In fact, without deploying AI and advanced analytics at scale, the cost of doing anything is painful.
 It’s like someone trying to manage a company’s budget using paper and pen with a team of accountants rather than sorting things out using an Excel spreadsheet.

 So, if you are leading a department at your company, you can choose to become part of the solution.
 Coca-Cola has worked on its digital transformation for more than a decade and a half, and it’s still a work in progress.
-I am sure that within the company, there are those who embrace the new tools with eagerness and those who resist, just as in your organization.
+I am sure that within the company, some embrace the new tools with eagerness, and some resist, just as in your organization.

-And if you are starting off young and junior, still early in your career, make sure you make your way into a future-ready company, not a laggard.
+If you are just starting out, young and junior, and still early in your career, make sure you make your way into a future-ready company, not a laggard.
 Life is too short to spend time getting stuck.

 Sitting in my fridge at home